alexander-kabirov/nn_gaussian_mixture/README.md

-# nn_gaussian_mixture
+# NN Gaussian Mixture
-Experiment with modelling gaussian mixture with spherical covariance
+Experiment with modelling gaussian mixture with spherical covariance by NNs